ianheggie-oaf/scraper_utils/docs/parallel_requests.md

 The `ThreadScheduler` optimizes this process by:

-1. Executing network requests in parallel using a thread pool
+1. Executing operations in parallel using a thread pool
 2. Allowing other fibers to continue working while waiting for responses
 3. Integrating seamlessly with the existing `FiberScheduler`

 ## Key Components

-### NetworkRequest
+### AsyncCommand

-A value object encapsulating a network request:
+A value object encapsulating a command to be executed:
-- Fiber ID: Identifies which fiber made the request
+- External ID: Any value suitable as a hash key (String, Symbol, Integer, Object) that identifies the command
-- Client: The HTTP client to use (typically a Mechanize instance)
+- Subject: The object to call the method on
-- Method: The operation to perform (e.g., :get, :post)
+- Method: The method to call on the subject
-- Args: Arguments for the method
+- Args: Arguments to pass to the method

-### NetworkResponse
+### AsyncResponse

 A value object encapsulating a response:
-- Fiber ID: Identifies which fiber should receive the response
+- External ID: Matches the ID from the original command
 - Result: The result of the operation
 - Error: Any error that occurred
 - Time Taken: Execution time in seconds

 ### ThreadScheduler

-Manages a pool of threads that execute network requests:
+Manages a pool of threads that execute commands:
-- Processes requests from a queue
+- Processes commands from a queue
-- Returns responses to the FiberScheduler
+- Returns responses with matching external IDs
-- Provides clear separation between network I/O and fiber scheduling
+- Provides clear separation between I/O and scheduling

 ## Usage